arashnm80/arashnm80.github.io/handbook.md

 <summary></summary>

 ### Cœur
 This can be the worst, This can be the best.
 This is life.
 But whatever this is, this is my life and I must choose what to do with it.
 I can see 2 main options: refuse it and leave or accept it and fight to live.
 Both are hell of a big deals but I have to choose anyway.
-Time is my most priceless asset which is passing in light speed, So whatever I'm gonna do, I have to do it right now.
+My Time is my most priceless asset which is passing in light speed, So whatever I'm gonna do, I have to do it right now.
 So who do I choose to be and what do I choose to do now?
 ### passion, goal
 ### Truth
 #### Accept